The role of AI weapons in Minneapolis is a wake up call for America

 III.

-Following the brutal killing of two citizens of Minneapolis by ICE, the U.S. government was quick to smear the dead and call them terrorists — shamelessly conceding the “War on Terror” had been flipped against the American people.
-“Any technology that we build to harm, repress, and annihilate other people can always circle back around and be used to do the same to us,” Irna Landrum, a civil rights advocate, told Tech Policy Press in a podcast after publishing an important testimony from the ground in Minneapolis: How ICE uses AI to automate authoritarianism.
+Following the brutal killing of two citizens of Minneapolis by ICE, the U.S. government was quick to smear the dead and call them terrorists — shamelessly conceding that the “War on Terror” had been flipped against the American people.
+“Any technology that we build to harm, repress, and annihilate other people can always circle back around and be used to do the same to us,” Irna Landrum, a civil rights advocate, told Tech Policy Press in a podcast after the publication published her important testimony from the ground in Minneapolis: How ICE uses AI to automate authoritarianism.

 As in the final days of Afghanistan, Palantir’s AI tools were in the middle of the action, coordinating the “full lifecycle” of deportation operations for ICE ever since the September roll-out of their new platform, ImmigrationOS.
-These tools helped ICE code the violent rhetoric of this administration into the real world, helping determine who was deserving of justice and constitutional rights, and who was not.
+These tools helped ICE code the violent rhetoric of this administration into the real world, helping determine who is deserving of justice and constitutional rights, and who is not.

-In the time Palantir has been working for the DHS, immigrants were discriminated against for deportation based on their skin color, and even for protected free speech activities, like an Autism Awareness tattoo.
-Palantir’s platform could even be behind an alleged database of “domestic terrorists,” which an ICE agent revealed to a protester as he scanned their face with a facial recognition tool in Maine, in a video that has now gone viral.
+In the time Palantir has worked for the DHS, immigrants were discriminated against for deportation based on their skin color, and even for protected free speech activities, like an autism awareness tattoo.
+Palantir’s platform could even be behind an alleged database of “domestic terrorists,” which an ICE agent revealed to a protester as he tried to scan their face with a facial recognition tool, in a video from Maine that has now gone viral.

-However, Palantir should be inseparable from the legacy of ICE.
-It took on the full “lifecycle” of immigration enforcement, and brought its engineers to the front lines.
-More importantly, ICE should be inseparable from the legacy of AI itself.
-As one of the world’s best-funded, most politically-notable, and prolific deployer of AI technologies, ICE embodies the ultimate promise of the AI revolution thus far: empowering and enriching billionaires at the expense of our privacy, security, and human rights.
+However, Palantir should be inseparable from the legacy of ICE, especially since it took on the full “lifecycle” of immigration enforcement, and brought its engineers to the front lines.
+More importantly, ICE should be inseparable from the legacy of AI.
+As one of the world’s best-funded, most politically-notable, and prolific deployer of AI tools, ICE embodies the ultimate promise behind this technology thus far: empowering and enriching billionaires at the expense of our privacy, security, and human rights.

 IV.